junxian-liu/cse15l-lab-reports/LabReport3.md

   <br>

   Similar to -A and -R, -i searches the directory and finds lines that contains the specified phrase.
 If found, it prints out the location and the line of the text containing the word.
-This is useful if you want to find all occurences of a certain word in a diretory. <br><br>
+This is useful if you want to find all occurences of a certain word in a diretory.

   ## grep -c